shayanheidari01/DariX/README.md

-# Darix Programming Language
+# DariX Programming Language

-Darix is a dynamically typed, interpreted programming language implemented in Go.
+DariX is a dynamically typed, interpreted programming language implemented in Go.
 It features a C-like syntax and supports fundamental programming constructs such as variables, functions, control flow (if/else, while, for), data structures (arrays, maps), and a rich set of built-in functions.
+DariX now includes a comprehensive exception handling system similar to Python's model.

 ## Features